pypa/flit/doc/pyproject_toml.rst

   (``.rst``, ``.md`` or ``.txt``). classifiers
-  A list of `Trove classifiers <https://pypi.python.org/pypi?%3Aaction=list_classifiers>`_. requires-python
+  A list of `Trove classifiers <https://pypi.python.org/pypi?%3Aaction=list_classifiers>`_.
+  Add ``Private :: Do Not Upload`` into the list to prevent a private package from uploading on PyPI by accident. requires-python
   A version specifier for the versions of Python this requires, e.g. ``~=3.3`` or ``>=3.3,<4`` which are equivalents.